 An employer who fails to implement a confined space entry program is at considerable and unnecessary risk.
 Ignoring the risk can result in serious injury or death, and can lead to substantial fines or even prosecution.

 The required confined space entry program must be prepared by a qualified Occupational Health and Safety professional with experience and with professional qualifications that include CIH (Certified Industrial Hygienist) and CRSP (Canadian Registered Safety Professional).
 Those qualifications are not easy to come by.

 Peter Gilmour played a key role in developing the current WorkSafeBC confined space entry regulations that came into effect in 1998.
 Representing WorkSafeBC, Peter helped create Canada’s first Confined Space standard - CSA Standard Z1006 (Management of Work in Confined Spaces).
-As a seasoned OHS professional with CIH (since 1992) and CRSP (2007 through 2015) qualifications, Peter can help your company prepare and implement a comprehensive written confined space entry program that complies with WorkSafeBC requirements, and with CSA Standard Z1006.
+As a seasoned OHS professional with CIH (1992 through 2018) and CRSP (2007 through 2015) qualifications, Peter can help your company prepare and implement a comprehensive written confined space entry program that complies with WorkSafeBC requirements, and with CSA Standard Z1006.